Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 @path/to/file.md - Scoped rules - Apply rules to specific paths via frontmatter

-- 200K token context — Can handle more detailed instructions
+- Up to 1M token context - Can handle more detailed instructions

 Pro Tips from Real-World Usage